Tolmark12/pagoda-grunt/README.md

 * stage - haml and scripts that are only used in the staging environment, script should be minimal
 * vendor - 3rd party assets, should be able to get everything with bower

-*note - some of these directories (build, server) won't exists until you run grunt commands, because they are gitignored*
+*note - most of these directories won't exists until you run grunt commands, because they are gitignored*